Join the Experience ›

 IMG_1278

-Suzy Dhruv - Development Director
+Suzy Dhruv - Executive Director

 IMG_1278

-SUZANNE DHRUV, DEVELOPMENT DIRECTOR
+SUZANNE DHRUV, EXECUTIVE DIRECTOR

 Suzanne (She/Her) is a native Tucsonan and has established deep, strong roots in the Sonoran Desert Region.
 Her passion to reconnect children with the natural world is fueled by a lifetime of playing, living, learning and teaching within a dynamic, colorful, and detailed landscape.
 In an effort to develop authentic, engaging, and educational opportunities in nature for adolescents, Suzanne achieved a Prescott College Master of Arts degree in Environmental Studies, investigating youths’ implicit theories of the natural world and their experiences within.
 This graduate research project builds upon Suzanne’s academic and professional foundation.
 She holds a Bachelor of Science degree in Ecology and Evolutionary Biology from the University of Arizona and has over ten years professional experience that includes directing, designing and instructing environmental education programs for all ages.
 Her experiences with local nonprofit organizations foster an ability to collaborate with community organizations, educators, and parents in an effort to enhance learning opportunities for adolescents and children throughout the Tucson area.
 Suzanne is also trained in Wilderness First Responder and in First Aid/CPR.